 Beginning on July 29, 2020, various plaintiffs filed complaints against the Company in the United States District Court for the Southern District of New York, asserting claims arising out of two data breach incidents in 2016 and 2019.
-On September 17, 2020, the Court consolidated the cases under the caption In re Morgan Stanley Data Security Litigation.
+On September 17,

+2020, the Court consolidated the cases under the caption In re Morgan Stanley Data Security Litigation.
 On November 2, 2020, class plaintiffs filed a consolidated amended class action complaint asserting claims of negligence, invasion of privacy, unjust enrichment, breach of confidence, and various claims under state unfair and deceptive practices laws and data breach protection and notification statutes.
-On July 5, 2021, Plaintiffs filed a further amended complaint, which the Company moved to dismiss on August 9, 2021.
-The Company has also received related regulatory inquiries.
+On August 5, 2022, the court granted final approval of an agreement between the parties to settle the matter.
+The Company has also reached an agreement in principle to resolve a related Securities and Exchange Commission inquiry.
+The Company also has a related regulatory inquiry from various State Attorneys General.